-- ☐ Make sure to submit a complete application with all required documents. - See the Table of Application Components (pp. 6-7 of the NOFO) - ☐ Don't forget all key personnel listed must have resumes - ☐ Check list of conditionally required documents, for example, Digital Products Plan - ☐ Federally Negotiated Indirect Cost Rate Agreement (if applicable) - The indirect cost rate at the time of the award stands until the end. - The cost rate agreement must extend through September 2023. - Supporting documents might include needs assessments, letters of support, plans or reports. - Make sure to submit a complete application with all required documents. - Don't forget all key personnel listed must have resumes - Check list of conditionally required documents, for example, the Digital Products Plan - The Federally Negotiated Indirect Cost Rate Agreement is another conditionally required application component.
-If you have one remember that: - The indirect cost rate at the time of the award stands until the end. - The cost rate agreement must extend through September 2023. - Supporting documents might include needs assessments, letters of support, plans or reports.
+- ☐ Make sure to submit a complete application with all required documents. - See the Table of Application Components (p.
+6-7 of the NOFO) - Don't forget all key personnel listed must have resumes - ☐ Check the list of conditionally required documents, for example, Digital Products Plan and Proof of Private, Nonprofit Status. - ☐ Federally Negotiated Indirect Cost Rate Agreement (if applicable) - The indirect cost rate at the time of the award stands until the end. - Cost rate agreement must extend through September 2024. - Supporting documents might include needs assessments, letters of support, plans or reports. - Make sure to submit a complete application with all required documents. - Don't forget all key personnel listed must have resumes - Include any conditionally required documents - If you are using a Federally Negotiated Indirect Cost Rate Agreement remember that: - The cost rate agreement must extend through September 2024. - The indirect cost rate at the time of the award stands until the end of the grant award.
+So if a new rate is negotiated, we cannot amend to the new rate. - Supporting documents might include needs assessments, letters of support, plans or reports.